shbv/azure_ml/optimize_using_hyperdrive_automl/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-Pipeline includes
+Pipeline includes following steps:
-1. Read data and cleanup:
+1. Read dataset and preprocess
 Most categorical variables are converted to numeric format (using one hot encoding, or binary values 1/0, or mapped values for months/days)
-2. Split the dataset into train & validation set
+2. Split the dataset into train & validation datasets
-3. Training a model using train split and "Logistic regression" classification algorithm, which is a linear model.
-Validation set was used to evaluate model performace.
+3. Training a model using train dataset and "Logistic regression" classification algorithm, which is a linear model.
+Validation dataset was used to evaluate model performace.
 Azure Hyperdrive was used to tune following model hyperparameters:
 - The regularization strength (C) that determines amount of model's overfitting to training data set.
 - Max number of iterations (max_iter) allowed for model training / convergence
 4. Save the best performing model & register it for deployment.